riccardone/Evento/README.md

 # EventStore.Tools.Infrastructure
 This .Net 4.0 C# library can be used to build event sourced components interacting with GetEventStore https://github.com/EventStore/EventStore
 There are not external dependencies therefore it can be referenced by Domain projects and Application Service projects.
+You can see a Sample project showing how to use this library https://github.com/riccardone/EventStore.Tools.Infrastructure.Samples

 You can reference this project using Nuget
 ```